ICE tests for COVID-19 among migrant families, finds general population is clean

 ICE is eyeing universal testing at all of its facilities, and had previously offered testing at facilities in Colorado and Washington state.

-Community settings are considered to be danger spots for spread of COVID-19, with social distancing difficult to achieve.
+Community settings are considered to be danger spots for spread of COVID-19, the respiratory disease caused by the novel coronavirus, with social distancing difficult to achieve.

 The agency has cut the number of migrants it’s holding to about half the level it was at last year, but some judges are pushing to go further.